top of page

 "I'm interested in how technology can offer ways of exploring the sometimes complex relationship between people, place and environment."

-The most powerful dialogues emerge when people come together through shared experiences.
-Rebecca’s work transforms spaces into collective expressions, focusing on collaboration with underrepresented voices.
-Rooted in co-creation, her art amplifies diverse perspectives, creating environments where creativity grows from a sense of community.
-By blending digital media with physical surroundings, she invites audiences into direct engagement, making her art both accessible and deeply meaningful.
+Rebecca believes the most powerful moments happen when people come together through shared experiences.
+Her work transforms spaces into collective expressions, highlighting collaboration with underrepresented voices.
+Rooted in co-creation, her art brings out diverse perspectives and creates environments that spark connection and exchange.
+Using digital media and physical surroundings, she makes work that is both accessible and deeply meaningful.

-With over twenty years experience as a professional audio-visual performer, Rebecca has led impactful, cross-disciplinary projects, workshops, and forums in both educational institutions and community settings.
-Driven by a profound passion for art and technology, she actively fosters innovative approaches to new media.
-Rebecca is also a dedicated advocate for women and the LGBTQ+ community in the arts and technology, encouraging greater representation across the creative industries.
+With over twenty five years of experience as an audio-visual performer, Rebecca has led impactful projects, performances, installations, workshops and talks across commercial, educational, and community settings.
+Her practice is driven by a passion for art and technology, and she encourages innovation in new media.
+She is also a dedicated advocate for women and the LGBTQ+ community in the arts and technology, championing greater representation across creative fields.

 Rebecca’s creative journey began in the late ’90s, when she worked as a sound engineer at a local recording studio.
 With a love for electronic music, she quickly moved into music production and turntablism, founding a DJ collective that hosted events and offered technical DJ training.
 Her passion for visual and contemporary art, along with her skills in graphic and video design, became foundational to her live performances.